Setting up musrfit on Different Platforms

 Note

-macOS 14 alias Sonoma: musrfit is ready for Sonoma on Intel and Apple Silicon based macs, both running natively.
-The DKS version of musrfit for macOS Sonoma is ready as well.
+macOS 15 alias Sequoia: musrfit is ready for Sequoia on Intel and Apple Silicon based macs, both running natively.
+The DKS version of musrfit for macOS Sequoia is ready as well.
+This is true for the Homebrew, MacPorts still has some issues (as of 23.09.24).
+Typically this should be fixed in a month.

 Note